SKP CAMP: A FATHER-SON SPIRITUAL WARRIOR WEEKEND

 How can we train our sons to rise above fear?
 To be strong enough to live up to the purpose God has for them?
 Helen Keller put it eloquently: “character cannot be developed in ease and quiet.”
 This weekend will take both fathers and sons out of their comfort zone, allowing deeper connection through shared adversity and adventure.

-In the last three years, we learned about how to have a spiritual warrior partnership with God, with father and son and with other father son teams.
+In the last years, we learned about how to have a spiritual warrior partnership with God, with father and son and with other father son teams.
 We also learned about topics such as shelter-building, navigation, fire, cordage, and others.
 Those who have attended year one graduated to year two.
-In year two, we learned 10 automotive skills, that led father and sons to learn real skills for the benefit of their own family as well as a means to serve others.
-In year three, we learned about 10 home improvement skills that were useful for maintaining a house and allowed father and sons to implement personally.
+In year two, we learn 10 automotive skills, that lead father and sons to learn real skills for the benefit of their own family as well as a means to serve others.
+In year three, we learn 10 home improvement skills that are useful for maintaining a house and that help father and sons to serve others.
+In year four, we learn through experiencing more mountain adventures the importance of sharing hobbies and causes with each other.

 ABOUT US